 - If they do have criticism, ask for specific goals and any suggestions.
 Be open to what they are telling you, even if you disagree.
 Again, it helps you understand them better.”

-5 reasons boss never says thank you
+Reasons boss never says thank you

-Bosses who are in it just for themselves
+Boss in it just for themself

 Sometimes the reason is simple.
 Your boss is all about himself or herself.
 Rather than seeing you as a person who has normal human needs and deserves to be treated with respect, they see you as an interchangeable tool who exists just to do a job and to make them look good.